manchakkay/hideHeader/README.md

  `timeout` - Time to reappear (in millisecons), use `0` to disable reappearance
  `selector` - HTML selector of header
  `height` - Header height with "px".
 Example: "100px".
  `height_func` - Height calculation function in string format, works if "height" equal to "auto".
-Required "px" prefix.
+Required "px" suffix.
  For example: `"document.querySelector('.header').clientHeight + 'px'"`
  </br>